annalenalamprecht/CoTaPP/Lecture Notes/02 Activity Diagrams.md

 ### Example 7 (hierarchical diagrams): Web Shop

-When processes get larger and more complex, it is useful to organize Acitvity Diagrams hierarchically.
+When processes get larger and more complex, it is useful to organize Activity Diagrams hierarchically.
 Here is an example of a simple web shop process:

 ![uml_hierarchy](img/uml_hierarchy.png)